illustspace/aframe-typescript-class-components/README.md

 Note that you should define an interface matching your `schema` (which enforces the type of `this.data`), and pass it as a type parameter to `BaseComponent`.
 If you do that, you'll get type hints on `this.data`, and compiler will check your `schema` declaration matches up with the interface.
 One weird thing is you'll need to add `as const` to the `type` field, or TypeScript will have trouble inferring the schema property type (see the sample code).

-## Warning on inheritance
+### Initializing properties in `init`

+Sometimes you want to initialize an instance property in the `init` method, like if the value is initialized based on a `data` value.
+But in `strict` mode (which you should definitely be using!), TypeScript doesn't know that `init` is like a constructor, and will throw a type error.

+To solve that, you can use the [Definite Assignment Assertion Modifier](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html#definite-assignment-assertions) (like `greeting!: string;`) to tell TypeScript the value will be initialized outside of the constructor.
+Just make sure not to forget to do that initialization!

+### Caveats

+Because of the way Aframe handles components, a few TypeScript features won't work the way you'd expect them to.
+Read on to avoid bugs!

+#### Class Property Arrow Functions

+Because calling `this.myMethod = this.myMethod.bind(this)` in the `init` method is annoying, you may be tempted to add arrow functions as class properties.
+Don't do that!
+They'll bind to the `this` of the class, not the component instance, and everything will break.
+Instead stick with binding methods manually, or use arrow functions inside of methods - those work fine.

+#### Events

+The `events` property has the same issue as class property arrow functions, where an arrow function as a key in the events object will bind to the wrong `this`.
+Instead, `aframe-typescript-class-components` looks for a `static bindEvents: boolean` in the class.
+If it's `true` or not provided, events will automatically be bound to the component instance.

+#### Inheritance

-Warning!
-While `toComponent` supports classes, it does _not_ support classes inheriting from other classes.
-It would probably be possible to do that by having `toComponent` walk the class hierarchy, but it's not a use case I need right now, so I didn't do it.
-The code is pretty simple, so if that would be useful to you, PRs are welcome!
+While `toComponent` supports classes that inherit from `BaseComponent`, it does _not_ support deeper class hierarchies.
+It should probably be possible to do that by having `toComponent` walk the prototype chain, but it's not a use case I need right now, so I didn't do it.
+The `toComponent` code is pretty simple though, so if that would be useful to you, PRs are welcome!

 ## Testing

 As your Aframe components get more complicated, it's helpful to be able to actually test them!
-While you might be able to get Aframe running in jsdom with Jest, it's often enough to just test the logic of the classes in isolation.
+While you might be able to get Aframe running in jsdom with Jest, it's often easier to just test the logic of the classes in isolation.

 To do that with Jest (or ts-jest), you'll want to do a few things: